dunglvht/Fiteft/README.md

 Detailed usage is provided via jupyter notebooks.

-Full description of the file structures, functions is detailed in `mannual.pdf` file, section 4.
+Full description of the file structures, functions is detailed in `mannual.pdf`.

 Full description of the physics will be soon provided after I finished defending my thesis.